The History of Outdoor Showers: From Ancient Origins to Modern Oasis

 Health Garden Shower

-In ancient times, outdoor showers were often seen as a way to maintain health and personal cleanliness, not just a luxury.
-Even then, doctors believed that regular use of baths and showers could prevent certain diseases.
-Outdoor showers continued to be used for health and hygiene reasons during the 19th century, especially in ports and railway stations to provide showers for workers and travelers.
+In ancient times, outdoor showers were often seen as a way to maintain health and personal cleanliness—not just a luxury.
+Even then, physicians believed that regular use of baths and showers could prevent certain diseases.

-health garden shower
+Health garden shower

 Cowboy-era Outdoor Showers